neha-ojha/malacology-popper/paper/paper.md

   email: "`{carlosm,msevilla,jayhawk,ivo}@soe.ucsc.edu`"
 number-of-authors: 4
 abstract: |
+  disruptors for storage and data management
+  1. new scale requirements for data processing architectures
+  2. increasing speed of storage devices

+  Consequences
+  - old layers become obselete
+  - code paths are too long
+  - evolution can affect the robustness of code-hardened storage systems

+  In this paper we explore how existing abstractions of common services found in file systems can be leveraged to address new data processing systems and increasing speed of storage devices.
+This approach allows unprecedented flexibility while leveraging code-hardened subsystems.

   Ceph is a distributed storage system with many code-hardened components, yet many of these subsystems are never re-used or re-purposed for other tasks.
   Monitor processes (MONs) maintain systems in the cluster using consensus,